Jacob Sparks is a trial attorney who focuses primarily on banking and financial services litigation, commercial

 Jacob’s bankruptcy litigation practice involves representing clients in negotiations and litigation related to bankruptcy and other insolvency proceedings.
 Bankruptcies are complex, financially demanding, highly regulated proceedings that require the assistance of an experienced attorney.
 Jacob has been practicing bankruptcy law his entire career and has worked on cases ranging from small individual liquidations to mega-cases in jurisdictions around the country.
 Outside the bankruptcy context, Jacob also represents parties embroiled in other judicial or non-judicial proceedings relating to the restructuring or liquidation of businesses, like receiverships and assignments for the benefit of creditors.

-Jacob frequently works with special assets groups within financial institutions.
-When dealing with problem loans and troubled debts, financial institutions need a flexible attorney who can work with struggling borrowers to restructure debts when possible, conduct collateral sales under Article 9 of the Uniform Commercial Code when appropriate, litigate when necessary, collect on judgments, and enforce a lender’s rights if a borrower files bankruptcy.
-As soon as a loan begins to experience trouble, Jacob can step in and work with his client until the situation has been resolved.
+Jacob frequently works with special assets groups within banks.
+When dealing with problem loans and troubled debts, banks need a flexible attorney who can work with struggling borrowers to restructure debts when possible, conduct collateral sales under Article 9 of the Uniform Commercial Code when appropriate, litigate when necessary, collect on judgments, and enforce a lender’s rights if a borrower files bankruptcy.

 Highlights of Jacob’s experience include: